AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Black Hole Forge - Elevator Control.md

-- Allows the main character to rise the Black Hole Forge to the Black Hole Forge District, possibly allowing the user to enter the Black Hole Forge
+- This room allows you to rise the Black Hole Forge to the Black Hole Forge District, allowing the user to enter the Black Hole Forge to explore, should they be able to go to the [[Black Hole Forge District]].